-We will check the identity of all contractors and their staff on arrival at the school.
+We will check the identity of all contractors and their staff on arrival at the school/academy.

-Schools with pupils aged under 8: For self-employed contractors such as music teachers or sports coaches, we will ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.
+[Primary Schools/Academies Only] For self-employed contractors such as music teachers or sports coaches, we will ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.
 Where we decide that an individual falls outside of the scope of these regulations and we do not carry out such checks, we will retain a record of our assessment.
 This will include our evaluation of any risks and control measures put in place, and any advice sought.